lilafallet/CUB3D_42/README.md

 # CUB3D_42

-This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever : Wolfenstein 3D.
-The goal of this project is to learn raycasting and to make a dynamic view inside a maze in which you’ll have to find your way.
+This project is inspired by the world-famous eponymous 90’s game, which was the very first FPS ever : Wolfenstein 3D.
+The purpose of this project is to learn about raycasting and to make a dynamic view inside a maze in which you will have to find your way.
 Enjoy this Doctor Who theme !

 # Building Mandatory part